121st Street station (BMT Jamaica Line)

 The 121st Street station is a skip-stop station on the elevated BMT Jamaica Line of the New York City Subway.
-Located at the intersection of 121st Street and Jamaica Avenue in Richmond Hill, Queens, it is served by the Z train during rush hours in the peak direction and the J train at all other times.
+Located at the intersection of 121st Street and Jamaica Avenue in Richmond Hill and Kew Gardens, Queens, It is served by the Z train during rush hours in the peak direction and the J train at all other times.

 History

 This station was opened on July 3, 1918, by the Brooklyn Union Elevated Railroad, an affiliate of the Brooklyn Rapid Transit Company.